kdshea/SEI-Project-1-Tetris/README.md

 * x Favicon

 * x Update HTML for 3 high scores

 * x Change high score function to store name and score in value

+* x Function to rotate counterclockwise

+* x Small grid to the right to display the upcoming piece that is not yet in play

-* Fix edge behavior for rotations on right side for I, L, T, and S
+* x Fix edge behavior for rotations on right side for I, L, T, and S

+* x Create info screen, info button, close button and edit functions to display and hide it

+* x Write information screen

+# Day 8 Friday July 22
+* Bugs:
+  * Trouble clearing non-consecutive rows
+  * Sometimes game doesn't end on last row and generates a new piece before ending

+### Extra Stuff (If Time Allows)
-* Function to rotate counterclockwise
+* Code to display next piece
-  * possibly subtract from rotation count to go backwards in rotation arrays?

 * Ghost piece showing where current piece will land

-* Small grid to the right to display the upcoming piece that is not yet in play

-# Day 8 Friday July 22
+* Hover effects for buttons?

+* Sounds

 ### Project Deadline 3pm